libp2p/libp2p/ISSUE-LABELLING.md

 organisation, structure, and, ultimately, accountability within, between and towards the community and implementation teams.

 _"Why is this important?"_, you may ask.
-A taxonomy is the basic the building block that makes it possible to create workflows for triaging, discussing, development, and ultimately, delivery.
+A taxonomy is the basic building block that makes it possible to create workflows for triaging, discussing, development, and ultimately, delivery.
 In fact, issue classification is only the start of a set of methods and tools we desire to ship to help facilitate